 The IRS has not been very clear on this point to the date when it comes to the Residential Renewable Energy Tax Credit.
-However, for businesses they have directly stated that any remaining credit can be passed forward for a full 20 years.
+However, for businesses have directly stated that any remaining credit can be passed forward for a full 20 years.

 No. This is the only incentive we are not allowed to file on your behalf.
 We are not certified tax accountants and can't give any legal advice.
 But don't worry, it's simple to fill out!
 You may find additional support here.

 If you are already receiving a refund at the end of the year, this tax credit will usually make that refund much larger since it eliminates your tax liability on a dollar-for-dollar basis.